 Rhinoplasty In Perth

-Rhinoplasty, also commonly known as a cosmetic nose surgery, a nose job or nose reshaping, is a surgical procedure designed to reshape the nose.
+Rhinoplasty, also commonly known as a cosmetic nose surgery, a nose job or nose reshaping, is a surgical procedure designed to alter the shape of the nose.

 Common aesthetic concerns with the nose

-The procedure can address a variety of aesthetic concerns.
-Commonly, patients may be concerned about an overly large or long nose, a dorsal hump (a large hump on the bridge of the nose), a ‘drooping’ tip, an asymmetrical, a crooked or bulbous appearance, or the size of the nostrils.
+The procedure may address a variety of aesthetic concerns.
+Patients who seek out rhinoplasty surgery may be concerned about a large or long nose, a dorsal hump (a large hump on the bridge of the nose), a ‘drooping’ tip, an asymmetrical, a crooked or bulbous appearance, or the size of the nostrils.

-As well as addressing specific aesthetic concerns of the patient, nose job procedures will aim to achieve facial balance and harmony.
+As well as addressing specific aesthetic concerns of the patient, rhinoplasty procedures will aim to achieve results that are proportionate to the features of the face.
 We have advanced computer imaging that will enable us to show you what you can look like after the procedure.

 What to consider before surgery

 If you’re considering undergoing rhinoplasty, it will be important to discuss the procedure with your surgeon to set expectations ahead of time.
-Undergoing a nose job can enhance one’s appearance, according to your personal aesthetic preferences.
+Undergoing rhinoplasty can alter one’s appearance.
 However, it is important to hold realistic expectations.

-The best candidates are those with clear expectations, and it’s important that our patients are in good physical and psychological health before considering a nose job.
+The best candidates are those with clear expectations, and it’s important that our patients are in good physical and psychological health before considering rhinoplasty.
 During an in-person consultation, each candidate can discuss their health history, and any lifestyle factors that need to be considered to determine if they are suitable for surgery.

-Plastic Surgeon Dr Cooper has a particular interest and expertise in both aesthetic and reconstructive rhinoplasty.
+Plastic Surgeon Dr Matt Jones has a particular interest in both aesthetic and reconstructive rhinoplasty.
 He spends a considerable amount of time during his consultations with clients, discussing their individual goals and what is achievable.
-He uses state-of-the-art technology and advanced computer software to discuss the various options available and the goal is to reach a consensus as to what is an aesthetic ideal for each of his patients.
+He uses state-of-the-art technology and advanced computer software to discuss the various options available and the goal is to reach a consensus as to what is an expected outcome for each of his patients.

 Rhinoplasty consultations